 2. Petroleum jelly

-A study found that petroleum jelly-containing products can aid in the skin healing process in older people.
-Mineral oil, sometimes known as petroleum jelly, protects the skin.
-Moisture is entrapped below.
-This allows for the healing of dry, inflamed skin patches.
+A study revealed that petroleum jelly-containing products can aid the skin healing process for older adults.
+Mineral oil, commonly referred to as petroleum jelly, protects and moisturizes skin layers below while trapping moisture beneath, which allows healing of dry or inflamed patches on skin surfaces.

 3. Oatmeal baths

-Oatmeal is a well-liked conventional skin-sensitivity therapy.
-Colloidal oatmeal has anti-inflammatory and antioxidant properties, which help lessen discomfort, according to a 2015 study.
-If you want to stop itching, this treatment is really effective.
-After taking an oatmeal bath, be sure to moisturize your skin to keep the barrier intact.
+Oatmeal is an effective natural skin-sensitivity therapy.
+Colloidal oatmeal has anti-inflammatory and antioxidant properties which may help relieve discomfort according to one 2015 study, making this an effective method to combat itching.
+After taking an oatmeal bath, make sure that you moisturize to preserve its protective barrier effect.

 4. Omega-3s and antioxidants